bitcsdby/fifi-python/README.rst

 **you must fill out the license request** form_.

-This project is available under a research and educational friendly licensee, see the details in the README.rst file.
+This project is available under a research and educational friendly licensee, see the details in the LICENSE.rst file.

 .. _form: http://steinwurf.com/license/